LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Tanzu
 ~~~~~

+Tanzu (pronounced tawn-zoo) Kubernetes Grid (TKG) is developed by VMware as a collection of different products to install upstream Kubernetes.

+TKGm
+^^^^

-Tanzu (pronounced tawn-zoo) is developed by VMWare as a deployment tool for upstream Kubernetes.
-It first deploys an all-in-one Tanzu Kubernetes Grid Management Cluster using `kind <https://kind.sigs.k8s.io/>`__ on-top of virtual infrastructure provided by Amazon EC2 or VMWare vSphere.
-This is also referred to as TKG or Management Cluster for short.
+TKGm stands for TKG Multicloud.
+It is a product for installing Kubernetes on-top of virtual infrastructure provided by AWS, Azure, GCE, or VMware vSphere.
+It first deploys an all-in-one TKG Management Cluster using `kind <https://kind.sigs.k8s.io/>`__.
 This then uses the `Cluster API <https://cluster-api.sigs.k8s.io/>`__ to deploy and manage one or more production Kubernetes clouds.
 [32]

 Releases
 --------